-In order to gather the information required to develop the exposure assessment strategy, we visited a sample (approximately 50%) of the waste-water treatment plants operated by the Bureau.
-We interviewed staff of various levels and job titles as to their work activities, how often they performed those activities with the possibility of encountering COC-containing materials, and what methodology they used when performing this work.
-We also reviewed existing bureau documentation including standard operating procedures, policy documents, existing sampling results, and abatement reports.
+In order to gather the information required to develop the exposure assessment strategy, a sample (approximately 50%) of the waste water treatment plants operated by the Bureau were visited.
+Representative staff were interviewed of various levels and job titles as to their work activities, how often they performed those activities with the possibility of encountering COC-containing materials, and what methodology they used when performing this work.
+A review of existing bureau documentation, including standard operating procedures, policy documents, existing sampling results, and abatement reports, was also completed.

-We identified two primary exposure groups, both with limited potential for occupational exposures during typical work tasks.
-The first group included electricians, machinists, sewage treatment workers, and senior sewage treatment workers.
+Two primary exposure groups were identified, both with limited potential for occupational exposures during typical work tasks.
+The first group included electricians, machinists, sewage treatment workers, and senior sewage treatment workers with minor exposure potential.
 The second group had no, or extremely limited, exposure potential and included instrument specialists, oilers, engineers, and senior engineers.
 It was not believed that office and administrative workers had any significant exposure potential to any COC-containing material.

 Existing sample results and a review the available literature on the handling of the COCcontaining materials was utilized to characterize the expected exposure levels associated with the work activities identified.
-Additionally, we characterized activities that we identified that workers may perform in the future, but are currently prohibited due to internal policies or training and regulatory requirements.
+Additionally, activities were identified and characterized for situations that workers may perform in the future, but are currently prohibited due to internal policies or training and regulatory requirements.